-The Family Educational Rights and Privacy Act and the Texas Open Records Act are respectively federal and state laws that provide for the review and disclosure of student educational records.
-Individuals are informed of their rights under these laws through this policy.
-In accordance with these laws, STC has adopted the following policy.

-STC will not permit access to or the release of personally identifiable information contained in student education records to any party without the written consent of the student except as follows:
+The Family Educational Rights and Privacy Act and the Texas Open Records Act are federal and state laws, respectively, that provide for the review and disclosure of academic records.
+In accordance with these laws, STC will not permit access to or the release of personally identifiable information contained in academic records to any party without the written consent of the student, except:

-- 1. To appropriate STC officials who require access to educational records in order to perform their legitimate educational duties/interest;"'Legitimate educational interests' means (1) the information or records requested is relevant and necessary to accomplishment of some task or determination; and, (2) the task or determination is an employment responsibility for the inquirer or is a properly assigned subject manner for the inquirer's employment responsibility." - To officials of other schools in which the student seeks or intends to enroll, upon request of these officials, and upon the condition that the student be notified and receive a copy of the record if desired;
+• To appropriate STC officials, who require access to academic records in order to perform their legitimate duties, which means the information or records requested is relevant and necessary to accomplish a task or make a determination, and the task or determination is an employment-related responsibility of the inquirer or is a properly assigned duty for the inquirer.

-- To federal, state, or local officials or agencies authorized by law; - 4.
-In connection with a student's application for, or receipt of, financial aid; - To accrediting organizations or organizations conducting educational studies, provided that these organizations do not release personally identifiable data; - 6.
-To the parents of a dependent student as defined in section 152 of the Internal Revenue Code of 1954, provided a reasonable effort is made to notify the student in advance.
+- To officials of other schools in which the student seeks or intends to enroll, upon request of these officials, and upon the condition that the student be notified and receive a copy of the record, if desired. - To federal, state or local officials or agencies authorized by law. - In connection with a student's application for or receipt of financial aid. - To accrediting agencies or organizations conducting educational studies, provided that these entities do not release personally identifiable data. - To the parents of a dependent student, as defined in section 152 of the Internal Revenue Code of 1954, provided a reasonable effort is made to notify the student in advance.